Internet Privacy and Cookies Policy

 Use of Your Information

 We will only use your personal data in accordance with applicable law.
-We will most commonly use your personal data where we need to perform the contract we are about to enter into or have entered into with you, where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests or where we need to comply with a legal or regulatory obligation.
+We will most commonly use your personal data where we have your consent to do so, where we need to perform the contract we are about to enter into or have entered into with you, where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests or where we need to comply with a legal or regulatory obligation.

 Specific examples of the way in which we plan to use your personal data are as follows: